railwayapp/docs/src/docs/how-to/build-controls.md

 the [PORT environment variable](/deploy/railway-up#port-variable) and will receive HTTP traffic.

-_Note: some buildpacks specify a default start command_
+_Note: Some buildpacks specify a default start command_

-## Dockerfiles

-We will also build using a [Dockerfile](/deploy/dockerfiles) if found at the project root.

 ## Specify a custom install command

 We do not expose a way to configure a custom install command in the UI, but you can control this using [config as code](/deploy/config-as-code#install-command).
-See Nixpacks Plan > Install Command.
+See Nixpacks Plan -> Install Command.